UKCP is excited to announce its first in-person conference since 2019. This conference will explore the evolving landscape of psychotherapy.

 Location:America square conference centre, london – in-person event |

-Members will hear about the work to be undertaken in the months ahead in reviewing UKCP’s governance and will have the opportunity to discuss what they would like to see presented to the membership at future General Meetings.
+Members will hear about the work to be undertaken in the months ahead in reviewing UKCP’s governance and will have the opportunity to discuss what they would like to see presented to the membership at future general meetings.

 We encourage you to actively engage in the meeting by asking questions and sharing your thoughts.
-This is your opportunity to directly interact with the CEO and Trustees, hear about the progress we’ve made and comment on the strategic work we have planned.
+This is your opportunity to directly interact with the CEO and trustees, hear about the progress we’ve made and comment on the strategic work we have planned.

 We hope this General Meeting will provide valuable insight into the organisation’s direction and strengthen our collective vision for the future.